-Once you are ready to play, it is handy to instruct each player to place a nametag in front of him or her.
+It is a good idea to ask each player to put a name tag in front of him or her.
 The tag should have the player's name at the bottom, and the character's name, race, and gender at the top.
-This makes it easier for the players (and the DM) to keep track of who is playing which character.
+This makes it easier for the players to keep track of who is playing which character.